Desktop security is a major concern for CIOs.

 Daily attempt of malicious installation

-Shadow IT more and more important in business
+Shadow IT is becoming increasingly important in business

-Belated discovery of a cyberattack, substantial cost due to the interruption in production
+Belated discovery of a cyberattack causes substantial cost due to the interruption in production

-Real-time monitoring of all IT complicated or even impossible
+Real-time monitoring of all IT is complicated or even impossible

-The ceBox® solution is a great ally in optimizing the security of terminals.
-First of all, the ceBox® solution makes it possible to homogenize all the organization’s IT thanks to the centralized management of OS and applications.
+The ceBoxOS® solution can offer vital assistance in optimising the security of terminals.
+First of all, the ceBoxOS® solution makes it possible to homogenise the organization’s IT thanks to the centralised management of OS and applications.

 The solution also allows for rapid deployment of updates, security patches, and new tools, which makes it possible for the CIO to be proactive and reactive in matters of security.

-In the event of a cyberattack, the CIO can decide to restart all the IT in order to get rid of the malware and prevent it from spreading.
+In the event of a cyberattack, the CIO can decide to restart the IT systems in order to remove the malware and prevent it from spreading.

-As part of the business recovery plan following a cyberattack, the ceBox® solution makes it possible to remotely redeploy the healthy terminals in a few minutes thanks to the centralized management dashboard.
+As part of the business recovery plan following a cyberattack, the ceBoxOS® solution makes it possible to remotely redeploy the healthy terminals in a few minutes thanks to the centralised management dashboard.